6 Best Laptops For SolidWorks 2023 (Certified & Stable)

 Storage Speed: SSD is fastest

-Even if you do end up with an HDD (Hard Disk Drive) as your ‘main drive’, you ought get rid of it because Solidworks will be somewhat slow (at the time of launching, opening and saving files) with anything having to do with read/writing data.
+Even if you do end up with an HDD (Hard Disk Drive) as your ‘main drive’, you must replace it by an SSD at some point or another otherwise Solidworks will be considerably when launching, opening and saving files or any process that relies on read/writing data from the hard drive.

 According to pudget systems benchmark studies on SolidWorks: